MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Connect Windows Virtual Machine_

-1. Just use the *username* and *password* we set in step 4 and login Windows machine remotely.
+1. Use the *username* and *password* we set in step 4 and log into the Windows virtual machine remotely.

 	![Remote Desktop Window](images/vm-windows-rdp-window.png)

 	_Remote Desktop Window_

-1. Next we can install R Studio on the Windows Machine and execute some tasks.
-First we open **Internet Explorer** on that machine and download the R install package from [R Website](http://www.r-project.org/).
+1. Next, let's install R Studio on the Windows Machine and run a few examples.
+First, open **Internet Explorer** on that machine and download the R install package from [R Website](http://www.r-project.org/).
 Click the [CRAN mirror](http://cran.r-project.org/mirrors.html) link from the Getting Started area, then select the nearest mirror to start your download of [R for Windows](http://cran.rstudio.com/bin/windows/base/R-3.0.2-win.exe).
+Please note that the download is from the internet to your VM in the cloud, you will notice that it is much faster than downloading files to your local machine.
+VMs sitting in Windows Azure typically gives you a much faster interconnect to the rest of the internet than any local machines could achieve.
+This could potentially speedup your research work.

 	![Download R](images/vm-windows-download-r.png)